 These trains are very popular, so advance booking is highly recommended.

-You can buy your train tickets at any KTM railway station in Malaysia or much more easily, you can book online direct from KTMB (for a small fee) or through an online ticketing agent (usually slightly cheaper).
+You can buy your train tickets at any KTM railway station in Malaysia or much more easily, you can book online direct from KTMB or through an online ticketing agent (a much easier booking process).

 Regular high-speed ferry boats leave Kuala Perlis port every hour or so starting with the first departure of the day at 07.00, with the last departure at around 19.00.